william-horn/my-weather-dashboard/README.md

 ## **Other Behaviors**

-## 5-Day Forecast
+* **5-Day Forecast**

-As previously mentioned, My Weather Dashboard also gives you the 5-day forecast of a given location!
+    - As previously mentioned, My Weather Dashboard also gives you the 5-day forecast of a given location!
 The layout will look something like this:

 <img src="./resources/assets/imgs/weather-dash-2.png">

-## Mobile First!
+* **Mobile First!**

-My Weather Dashboard was designed with mobile-first in mind!
+    - My Weather Dashboard was designed with mobile-first in mind!
 This means you can easily access and use this application from any device with ease.
+Here's an example:

 <img src="./resources/assets/imgs/weather-dash-3.png" width="200px" height="375px" display="inline-block">
 <img src="./resources/assets/imgs/weather-dash-4.png" width="200px" height="375px" display="inline-block">